slowernews/wisdom-tldr/chapters/chapter_1_self.md

 *'Once you’ve accepted your flaws, no one can use them against you.' -- Tyrion*

 You are not you think you are: *you are what you hide*.
+Usually the things you hate most about yourself are the things you hide from the rest of the world.
+What I’m saying is, you gotta share that shit in order to heal it.
 Speaking openly about an imperfection is a sign of strength, not a weakness.

 <!--
-Usually the things you hate most about yourself are the things you hide from the rest of the world.
-What I’m saying is, you gotta share that shit in order to heal it, son.

-It’s not just other people we need to forgive.
-Sometimes we need to forgive ourselves. — Mitch Albom

 You can hide the ugly parts, but you can't make them disappear.

-- when you try to fix something about yourself, you automatically create shame, because you’re saying this thing that’s true about myself is wrong – it is a problem, there is something wrong with me, I am broken.
-When you create that frame, you’re saying “I am wrong,” and that’s where shame comes in.
 -->

 > *'Imperfections are attractive when their owners are happy with them.' -- Augusten Burroughs*

-> *'Comfort in our failures allows us to act without fear, to engage without judgment, to love without conditions.'*

 > *'It takes more courage to reveal your insecurities than to hide them.' -- Alex Karras*